 3. Using Behavioral Analytics to Time Offers and Upsells

 Timing matters most.
 Instead of asking users to upgrade every Day 3, what if the app waits for them to hit their third milestone, share their very first progress photo, or complete a hard workout streak?
-That’s where behavioral analytics comes in.
+That is where behavioral analytics comes in.
 It helps you find high points of motivation in the user’s journey and puts your upsell there.

 What the Top Earning Fitness Apps Are Doing Differently?